 What is CBD?

 Cannabidiol, most commonly referred to as CBD, is molecular compound found in the cannabis and hemp plant that is 100% non-intoxicating, unlike THC.
-CBD has been scientifically proven to modulate and repair many physiological systems in the human brain and body, through the endocannabinoid system.
-Found in all mammals, the endocannabinoid system is made up of several receptors that react only to cannabinoids, such as CBD and the more well known compound, THC.
-This is why these plant based compounds have been known to provide therapeutic relief for a wide host of issues.
+Studies on CBD shows that it can help modulate and repair many physiological systems in the brain and body, through the Endocannabinoid System (ECS).
+Found in all mammals, the ECS is made up of cannabinoid receptors, known as CB1 & CB2, that react only to cannabinoids, such as CBD and the more well known compound, THC.
+CBD also works on other receptors in the body, such as Vanilloid and Serotonin.

 CBD has become an increasingly popular topic across the world and is being touted by many, from athletes to celebrities, as a natural alternative to reduce inflammation and pain.

-Before we dive in lets go over the two most common types of arthritis:
+Before we dive in lets go over the two most common types of joint pain.

 Rheumatoid Arthritis (RA) - a condition where the body attacks its joints, causing inflammation.
 Rheumatoid arthritis can most commonly be found in hands and feet, leading to swollen, stiff, painful joints.